ADVERTISEMENT

 When you want to substitute yarns, it can be tempting to force the new yarn into the original gauge.
 But just because you can knit bulky yarn at 5 stitches per inch doesn’t mean you should.
 Instead of choosing needles that will get you gauge at all costs, swatch to find the happiest combination of yarn, pattern, and needles, and adjust the pattern from there.

-Caution: Your gauge isn’t the only thing that will change!
-Make sure you’ll have enough yarn to finish the project in your new gauge.
-For a small change to the gauge, you can buy the total weight of yarn needed for the original project, but buy some extra yarn insurance just in case.
+Caution: Your gauge isn’t the only thing that will change—make sure you’ll have enough yarn!
+A tighter gauge usually requires more yarn.
 Keep in mind that if the new yarn is a different fiber or different structure, it may take more or less yarn to finish the project.

 Anne Merrow is a knitter, spinner, weaver, and all-around textile fiend.
 She is the Editorial Director and a co-founder of Long Thread Media.
 Originally from the East Coast, she lives in Northern Colorado with her husband and an ever-growing amount of fiber (not even counting her two cats).